etbull/StellarNet-AI-Project/README.md

 ## 🛠️ How to Use it

 Please download the docker container and run it to test the website!
-Unfortunately it is not hosted anywhere.
+You can get it from this link: `link_loading` (It exposes port 5000)
 Alternatively, you can clone the respository yourself and run the following commands to build it yourself:
+Note: Some of the data file in Github were to large, so the have been replaced with Google Drive links
 ```bash
 git clone https://github.com/<your-username>/StellarNet.git
 cd StellarNet